Toronto Maple Leafs News, Opinion & Analysis - MLHS

 The Toronto Maple Leafs have claimed veteran goaltender Curtis McElhinney off of the waiver wire on Tuesday.
 On the heels of their loss to the New York Rangers last Saturday, the Columbus Blue Jackets recalled 24-year-old...

-Leafs Links: Leafs a good bet to make the playoffs, says Chris Johnston; veterans,...

-Pierre McGuire draws a Mario Lemieux parallel with Auston Matthews, Sportsnet's Chris Johnston sees playoffs in Leafs' near future, Sam Kadri reflects on Nazem's maturation, the Marlies bump their losing slump, and more in Thursday's...

-Game #32 Review: Toronto Marlies 4 vs. Manitoba Moose 3
+Game #34 Review: Rochester Americans 4 vs. Toronto Marlies 3 (OT)

-The Toronto Marlies' struggling offense finally broke through on Wednesday night in Manitoba, snapping a four-game losing skid in the process.
-Toronto wasn't able to dominate the play as they did Tuesday evening -- partially due...
+The Toronto Marlies rallied late to salvage a point against their North Division rivals.
+However, Toronto was in a position to collect the full two points on offer despite a sloppy performance overall.
+First Period A back-and-forth start...